-Per CARB's 2022 Scoping Plan, reductions in VMT and widespread transportation electrification are needed to meet carbon neutrality by 2045.
+Per CARB's 2022 Scoping Plan, a 25% reduction in VMT by 2030 and widespread transportation electrification are needed to meet carbon neutrality by 2045.
 VMT has been identified by the Governor's Office of Planning and Research (OPR) as the most appropriate metric to evaluate a project's transportation impacts.
 Lead agencies should refer to current CEQA statutes, regulations, and case law when performing CEQA analysis for their RTPs/SCSs.